-Windows 7 has some native capabilities which makes it more effective and useful when you are using it on the touch enabled devices like Tablet PCs or Touch Smart PCs.
-Windows 7 has an application called, Windows Journal, which lets you convert the ink that you write with the pen tool to typed text, which can be used in other programs or in a note.
+Windows 8/7 has some native capabilities which make it more effective and useful when you are using it on the touch-enabled devices like Tablet PCs or Touch Smart PCs.
+Windows has an application called, Windows Journal, which lets you convert the ink that you write with the pen tool to typed text, which can be used in other programs or in a note.

 This can be very useful when you want to use information from your handwritten notes in a program that requires or prefers typed text.
-It gives you power to free yourself from keyboards to input any text in your word processors also.
-The hand writing recognition engine of Windows 7 is much powerful and sufficient enough to correctly recognize your hand writing and also gives suggestions according to them.
+It gives you the power to free yourself from keyboards to input any text in your word processors also.
+The handwriting recognition engine of Windows 7 is much powerful and sufficient enough to correctly recognize your handwriting and also gives suggestions according to them.

 3. Draw a loop around the handwriting that you want to convert.

 4. Tap the Actions menu, and then tap Convert Handwriting to Text.

 5. In the Text Correction dialog box, tap Options.